pkgcraft/pkgcraft.github.io/content/posts/pkgcraft/timesink-chronicles.md

 libraries existed to support the intended design.
-Whether it will surpass pkgcore's efforts or fade away as an ephemeral dream remains to be seen, but hopefully these chronicles entertain, inform, or inspire others to support this timesink or strive towards their own.
+Whether it will surpass pkgcore's efforts or fade away as an ephemeral dream remains to be seen, but hopefully these chronicles entertain, inform, or inspire others to support this timesink and strive towards their own.